 - With every new project I’ve tackled, I’ve raised my sights.
 And I’ve pushed myself in unfamiliar directions, even when the effort has been acutely uncomfortable.
 If I haven’t made myself a better writer, I should probably pack up my tents and go home.

-Donaldson is an American fantasy, science fiction and mystery novelist.
-He is most famous for The Chronicles of Thomas Covenant, his ten-novel fantasy series.
+Stephen R. Donaldson is an American fantasy, science fiction, and mystery novelist.
+He is most famous for his ten-novel fantasy series, The Chronicles of Thomas Covenant, which began with Lord Foul’s Bane.